The Sheffield Private School, Al Nahda 2 -THE REVIEW

 • Attractive school design externally

-The Sheffield Private School (TSPS] is a for-profit, near full-phase English national Curriculum school offering education from EYFS through to (I)GCSE GCE A’ Level.
+The Sheffield Private School Dubai (TSPS] is a for-profit, near full-phase English national Curriculum school offering education from EYFS through to (I)GCSE GCE A’ Level.
+Historically, we rated the school very poorly – more on this below.

-The school provides insufficient information for prospective parents to benchmark the school in the sector or make a considered decision for considering the school for their children.
-Information provided (March 2016) is some of the most limited provided by any school in the Emirates, extraordinary for an established school and particularly one managed by a UK qualified Principal.
+Historically,the school provided insufficient information for prospective parents to benchmark the school in the sector or make a considered decision for considering the school for their children.
+Information provided to us in March 2016 was some of the most limited provided by any school in the Emirates, extraordinary for an established school and particularly one managed by a UK qualified Principal.

 - No information on Post-16 GCE A’ Level provision